ayoubft/ayoubft.github.io/_posts/2022-07-19-camera-calibration.md

 In this post we will review what's camera calibration, why it's needed and how to do it.

-In this post we will review what's camera calibration, why it's needed and how to do it.

 ## Camera Calibration Theory

 ### Why camera calibration ?